kh49/WEVOTE/INSTALL.md

 ## How to generate the abundance profile from WEVOTE output:
 WEVOTE supports calculating the abundance for the reads or contigs profiling.
+This can be written into the script that executes WEVOTE or simply entered from the terminal.
 To execute the the Abundance script on WEVOTE output, use:
 ```
 run_ABUNDANCE.sh -i <input-file> -p <output-prefix> --db <path-to-taxonomy-DB> <options>
 ```